Hans Rosling

 Yngve Svalander studied at the Crafts Society School, Academy of Arts and also abroad.
 He worked primarily as a draughtsman and graphic artist and was a cartoonist since 1950 for the newspaper Upsala Nya Tidning.

-He created "Kajan" (the Jackdaw) which in 1962 began delivering a daily comment on the causerie page.
-The inspiration came from the jackdaws that flew around the cathedral towers.
-This bird became the hallmark of the newspaper and was published for more than 24 years, six days a week.
+He created 'Kajan', which in 1962 began delivering a daily commentary on the newspaper's feature page.
+The inspiration came from the crows circling the cathedral spires.
+This crow became the newspaper's signature and was published for more than 24 years, six days a week.

 Svalander has also illustrated several books, such as Tore Vretmans Menu (1956) and published the storybook The balloon trip.